Sakib012911/Event_Ticket_Booking/README.md

 ✅ Backend Setup:
 1. Open the terminal and navigate to the backend folder:
 - cd ./backend.
-2.Install backend dependencies:
+2. Install backend dependencies:
 - npm install

--✅ Frontend Setup
+✅ Frontend Setup:
--1.
-Open another terminal and navigate to the frontend folder:
+1. Open another terminal and navigate to the frontend folder:
    -cd ./frontend/booking_app
--2.
-Create a .env file in the frontend/booking_app directory and add the following line:
+2. Create a .env file in the frontend/booking_app directory and add the following line:
-   -REACT_APP_BASE_HOST="http://localhost:5000"   # Replace with your backend host port -3.
-Install frontend dependencies:
+   -REACT_APP_BASE_HOST="http://localhost:5000"   # Replace with your backend host port
+3. Install frontend dependencies:
    -npm install

 **🚀 Step 3: Start the Application**
--✅ Start the Backend Go to the first terminal (backend folder):
+✅ Start the Backend Go to the first terminal (backend folder):
     -node app.js
--✅ Start the Frontend Go to the second terminal (frontend folder):
+✅ Start the Frontend Go to the second terminal (frontend folder):
     -npm start

 **🌐 Step 4: Create an Organizer Account**